UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_08.md

-In addition to the relationship between the two ratings, there IMDB Rating and the Running Time appears to be related and the number of votes number of votes also seem to be related to the IMDB rating.
+In addition to the relationship between the two ratings, there IMDB Rating and the Running Time appears to be related and the number of votes also seems to be related to the IMDB rating.

 Pairs of columns that appear correlated in this visualization are good candidates to explore further e.g. with formal statistical testing to